Simi-Pradeep/angular2-hotkeys/README.md

 # angular2-hotkeys
 Angular 9 and Ivy Compatible.
 Older versions might work but isn't officially tested.
+This forked branch is including the fix for mousetrap fix with resolved compatability issues with angular 10

 ## Installation

 To install this library, run: